1. Ordering a translation

-At the end of the month in which I deliver the job (or immediately, upon request), I will send you an invoice by email.
-Payment is due within 30 days of receiving the invoice.
-I accept payments by PayPal (firstname.lastname@example.org) and TransferWise (through a European bank transfer).
+At the end of the month in which I deliver the job (or immediately), I will send you an invoice by email including the due date.
+I accept payments bank transfer, check, PayPal, and TransferWise (through a European bank transfer).

 Questions about or problems with the translation should be brought to my attention as soon as possible, and two weeks after delivery at the latest.
 I will do my best to resolve any problems.
 The client is responsible for paying for the commissioned translation, disputes notwithstanding.